 - Professional photos of the experience

-- Seasickness pills (recommended 40 minutes before departure if needed)
+- Seasickness pills (recommended an hour before departure if needed)

 - A windbreaker or a sweater